jonathanstathakis/hplc-py/hplc_py/pipeline/dev_notes.md

 For example, `pipe_preprocess_data` could initialise with which transformations to use (i.e. "correct_baseline") and their kwargs, have a `fit` function which takes the `data`, `key_time`, and `key_amp`, and then call a `transform` function, which would return the output (the overall API is base on [scikit-learn](https://scikit-learn.org/stable/developers/develop.html) with downtrack goal of full scikit learn integration).

+2024-03-31 06:31:20

+That has worked exceptionally well.
+Defining the external interface occludes the chaos below, and enables the pure pipeline flow of data to be seperated from dev and debugging functionality.
+During development, it was found to be logical to wrap viz into report, and to begin to consider defining a formal structure for report through yet another abstract base class - a Report type. it would have to be simplistic to be usable throughout the pipeline, but would enable clear use of the report downpipe.
+For example, it could contain a table property, obviosuly containing relevant tabular data, and a viz property, containing a viz.
+They could then be whatever is best for the specific Pipeline. for example the table property could contain an intermediate values table and a scores table, or aggregations.